-- 1 Determine the number of baffles needed for your model number.
-Remove one 36 in. baffle section if heater is fitted with an elbow (P/N: E6) or U-bend (P/N: TF1B) accessory. - 2 Orient the baffle tabs at a 90° angle to the baffle keyhole (see figure 3.19). - 3 Insert one baffle tab into keyhole and slide completely to one side until both baffle tabs appear in the keyhole. - Adjust the tabs to the center of the keyhole and rotate the baffle 90 degrees to lock the baffle sections together. - 6 Repeat this process with all remaining baffle sections to complete assembly.
+- Identify one heat baffle (no fins) and two pressure baffles (with fins). - 2 Orient the baffle tabs at a 90° angle to the baffle keyhole (see Figure 3.16). - 3 Insert one baffle tab into keyhole and slide completely to one side until both baffle tabs appear in the keyhole. - Adjust the tabs to the center of the keyhole and rotate the baffle 90 degrees to lock the baffle sections together. - 6 Repeat this process until all three baffle sections are connected.